How to Create a Real Estate Purchase Agreement

 The appraisal contingency says that the property must be appraised at a value equal to or greater than the purchase price.
 If the appraisal is for less than the purchase price, the buyer will have the option of either canceling the agreement and receiving a refund of the earnest money or renegotiating the purchase price.
 The agreement requires the appraisal to be carried out within 10 business days of signing this agreement.
 You will have the option of specifying which party will be required to pay for and obtain the appraisal.

-Similarly, the inspection contingency says that a professional must inspect the property prior to closing.
-If the inspection isn't conducted by that time, or if the inspection occurs but reveals the existence of a material defect, then the buyer will have the right to either cancel the agreement and receive a refund of the earnest money or require the seller to repair the defect.
+Similarly, the home inspection contingency says that a professional must inspect the property prior to closing.
+If the inspection is not conducted by that time, or if the inspection occurs but reveals the existence of a material defect, then the buyer will have the right to either cancel the agreement and receive a refund of the earnest money or require the seller to repair the defect.
 The agreement requires the inspection to be carried out within 10 business days of signing this agreement.

 Required Repairs